expo/expo/docs/pages/versions/unversioned/sdk/network.md

 ### `Network.getMacAddressAsync(interfaceName?)`

+> **This method is deprecated and will be removed in a future SDK version.**

-Gets the specified network interface's Mac address.
-On Android, it requires [`android.permission.ACCESS_WIFI_STATE`](https://developer.android.com/reference/android/Manifest.permission#ACCESS_WIFI_STATE) permission to access available network interfaces.
+Gets the specified network interface's MAC address.

+Beginning with iOS 7 and Android 11, non-system applications can no longer access the device's MAC address.
+In SDK 41, this method will always resolve to a predefined value that isn't useful.

+If you need to identify the device, use the `getIosIdForVendorAsync()` method / `androidId` property of the `expo-application` unimodule instead.

 #### Arguments (Android Only)

 - **interfaceName (_string | null_)** -- A string representing interface name (`eth0`, `wlan0`) or `null` (default), meaning the method should fetch the MAC address of the first available interface.
-(On iOS this argument is ignored.)

 #### Returns

-A `Promise` that resolves to a `string` of the network adapter MAC address or `null` if there's no such address matching the interface.
-On web, the `Promise` resolves to `null`.
+A `Promise` that resolves to the value `"02:00:00:00:00:00"`.

-[Note from Apple](https://developer.apple.com/library/archive/releasenotes/General/WhatsNewIniOS/Articles/iOS7.html#//apple_ref/doc/uid/TP40013162-SW1): In iOS 7 and later, if you ask for the MAC address of an iOS device, the system returns the value `"02:00:00:00:00:00"`.

-If you need to identify the device, use the `getIosIdForVendorAsync()` method of the `expo-application` unimodule instead.

 **Examples**